MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 3 - Data Structure Development.md

     following Enum elements (in Designer, right click on it and select New Element) with the same label

-    a.
-None
+    1. None

-    b.
-Silver
+    2. Silver

-    c.
-Gold
+    3. Gold

-   It's important to do them in this order so that None is the default, which is value 0.
+>   It’s important to do them in this order so that None is the default, which
+>   is value 0.

 Task 2: EDT: Airport Code
 -------------------------